Safety and Loss Prevention

 Replacing Chemicals With Less Hazardous Chemicals

 Certain chemical families have very restrictive MAQs.
 When possible, replace high hazard chemicals with lower hazard chemicals.
-For example, certain metal powders are considered pyrophoric solids (MAQ = 4 pounds).
-Alternate vendors may sell the same metal powder which is classified on the SDS as a flammable solid (MAQ = 125 pounds) rather than a pyrophoric solid.
+For example, some metal powders are considered pyrophoric solids (MAQ = 4 pounds).
+Alternate vendors may sell the same metal powder, possibly less finely divided, which is a flammable solid (MAQ = 125 pounds) rather than a pyrophoric solid.

 Reviewing Chemical Purchase Orders